One Trick to Solve All N-Sum Problems

 For example, if the input is nums = [1,3,1,2,2,3], target = 4

-(note that I require returning elements, not indices).
+(Note: I want the elements, not the indices).

-For the modified problem, the key challenge is that there may be multiple pairs that sum up to target
+For this new version, the key difficulty is that there may be many pairs that sum to target

 and [3,1]

-are considered duplicates and can only be counted once.
+are considered the same and should only be returned once.

-First, the basic approach is still sorting plus two pointers:
+First, the basic idea is still sorting and two pointers: